 As it turns out, the gold price finally rebounded at the end of December, and it seems, at least for now, that the gold price and Barrick Gold's share price indeed found their bottom at the end of 2013.

 Industry outlooks change about as often as the emotional state of the average investor.
 Barrick Gold conducted a $3-billion equity offering last year to bolster up its balance sheet, and it suspended operations at its Pascua-Lama mining complex in Chile/Argentina to control costs and alleviate cash flow.
 Just like many other restructuring investments I pursued over the years, a successful equity offering usually is a good sign of investor support and often signals that a turnaround in share prices is imminent: The condemned live longer.

-Due to Barrick Gold's high reliance on gold prices, it is not surprising that its share price increased substantially over the last two month as the gold price recovered as well.
-Shares of Barrick Gold are up 11% year to date and 27% since I last recommended the exploration company as a contrarian Buy.
+Due to Barrick Gold's high reliance on gold prices, it is not surprising that its share price increased substantially over the last two months as the gold price recovered as well.
+Shares of Barrick Gold are up 11% year-to-date and 27% since I last recommended the exploration company as a contrarian Buy.